WTAQ: Programming

-WTAQ airs mainly nationally syndicated conservative talk shows hosted by Dan Bongino, Sean Hannity, Michael Savage, Mark Levin, and Glenn Beck (weekends).
-The station also has a local morning show hosted by Matt Z, called The Morning News.
-During football season, The Fifth Quarter, hosted by Mark Daniels and Nick Vitrano airs on the next evening after each Packers game.
+WTAQ airs mainly nationally syndicated conservative talk shows hosted by Joe Giganti, Clay Travis and Buck Sexton, Markley, Van Camp, and Robbins, Mark Levin, and Glenn Beck (weekends).
+The station also has a local morning show hosted by Matt Z and Rob Sussman, called The Morning News.
 Other programs that air on the station include Coast to Coast AM with George Noory, First Light with Michael Toscano, The Kim Komando Show, Moneytalk with Bob Brinker, and The Allen Hunt Show.

 WTAQ is an affiliate of Fox News Radio, airing their national newscasts as well as audio from Fox within WTAQ's locally originated newscasts.
 Business news from The Wall Street Journal can be heard weekday mornings and afternoons on the station.
 Green Bay formerly had no traffic reporting presence to speak of, but as traffic tracking technology was built up in the area by WISDot and other private companies, Midwest's stations, including WTAQ carry traffic reports several times an hour through rush hour, usually through scripts read by on-air personalities.

 WTAQ has a news-sharing agreement with Fox affiliate WLUK-TV (channel 11) (and airs their local weather forecasts) and radio stations WTMJ in Milwaukee, WHBL in Sheboygan, and WSAU in Wausau.
 These stations collaborate to provide statewide news coverage and share audio and other resources.

-In addition to WTAQ's news and talk programming, the station is an affiliate of Green Bay Packers and Milwaukee Brewers play-by-play broadcasts, which are produced by WTMJ, along with sister station WIXX, providing the team two broadcast homes in Green Bay on FM (Appleton's WAPL also broadcasts from south of Green Bay and carries Packer games, but is not considered a 'primary' station and has to carry national Westwood One coverage of the conference championship and Super Bowl).
-Brewers day games during the work week are aired on WTAQ's sister station, WNFL.
+In addition to WTAQ's news and talk programming, the station is an affiliate of the Milwaukee Brewers play-by-play broadcasts, which are produced by WTMJ.

-In 2004, the station added a mid-morning local issues-based talk show hosted by Jerry Bader, who had come from new sister station, WHBL in Sheboygan, where he had been news director through the 1980s and most of the '90s until the 2000 purchase of WHBL by Midwest.
+In 2004, the station added a mid-morning local issues-based talk show hosted by Jerry Bader, who had come from new sister station, WHBL in Sheboygan, where he had been news director through the 1980s and most of the 1990s until the 2000 purchase of WHBL by Midwest.
 Under new management, WHBL went from a full-service format to a conservative talk format matching that of WTAQ, and Bader was groomed into a political talk show host.
 WHBL continued to carry the WTAQ version of the show live, along with WSAU in Wausau, and Bader also had the title of program director for WTAQ.
-Bader was let go from the station after his February 8, 2018 program, claiming that his "never Trump" political stance had caused friction with station management.
+Bader was let go from the station after his February 8, 2018, program, claiming that his "never Trump" political stance had caused friction with station management.
 John Muir was named the new host of the program in April 2018, which he held until June 2020, with "Regular Joe" Giganti as his replacement.